ibm-cloud-docs/hpc-ibm-spectrumlsf/enable-dedicated-host.md

 # Enabling dedicated hosts
 {: #enable-dedicated-hosts}

 Dedicated hosts enable you to deploy your virtual server instances on single-tenant compute hosts.
 Workloads under dedicated hosts can avoid noisy neighbor issues (for example, performance interference due to other users workloads) that they might encounter on public virtual server instances.
-When you use a dedicated host, you are billed by the usage of the host, not vCPUs or RAM associated with your virtual instances.
+When you use a dedicated host, you are billed by usage of the host, not the vCPUs, or RAM associated with your virtual instances.

 This offering can deploy static compute nodes on dedicated hosts.
 The number of dedicated hosts and the profile names for dedicated hosts are calculated from `worker_node_min_count` and `worker_node_instance_type`.

-Following are the key values for enabling dedicated host:
+Following are the key values for enabling a dedicated host:

 * Dedicated host ensures no co-tenancy with other customers offering enhanced privacy and security.
 It provides isolation at the hardware level, which is critical for sensitive workloads or regulated environments.